Olympiacos F.C. honours

-Olympiacos F.C. is the most successful football club in Greece with eighty-one (81) major domestic trophies.
-Actually, they have won a record forty-eight League (48) titles, more than half of the total titles, a record twenty-nine (29) Greek Cups and a record four (4) Greek Super Cups.
+Olympiacos F.C. are the most successful football club in Greece with eighty-two (82) major domestic trophies.
+Actually, they have won a record forty-eight League (48) titles, more than half of the total titles, a record twenty-nine (29) Greek Cups and a record five (5) Greek Super Cups.

 For the honours of the Youth Sector, see Olympiacos F.C.
 Youth Academy Honours.